joyfish/date_detection/README.md

 # date_detection

-Read date stamps on images (ongoing project)
+*Read date stamps on noisy images.*

+This is a ongoing project with a colleague and is developed on Gitlab.
+Sometimes I publish some models here.

 # TrainingDataGeneration

-Typical example image
+Typical example image:

+* large image,
+* small date stamp somewhere in the image (in reality this is always in corner),
+* noisy data (blur, vintage filter, random gaussian noise)

 ![Example](assets/example_image.png)

+Many parts are already working, nevertheless I split the problem in smaller parts:

 ### 1 Single digit